torvalds/linux/Documentation/arch/x86/microcode.rst

 /lib/firmware/{intel-ucode,amd-ucode}.
 The default distro installation packages already put them there.

-Since kernel 5.19, late loading is not enabled by default.
+Since kernel 5.19, late loading is analt enabled by default.

 The /dev/cpu/microcode method has been removed in 5.19.